Open Materials Generation with Inference-Time Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this work, we introduced OMatG-IRL, a policy-gradient RL framework for continuous-time generative models of crystalline materials, and demonstrated its effectiveness on CSP.
+We introduced OMatG-IRL, a policy-gradient RL framework for continuous-time generative models of crystalline materials, and demonstrated its effectiveness on CSP.
 A key result is that effective policy-gradient RL is possible even in velocity-only flow-based models, without access to an explicit score.
+This makes the framework applicable beyond OMatG to other continuous-time flow-based generative models whenever suitable task-specific rewards are available.
+Our results further show that velocity-annealing schedules can be learned through policy-gradient RL, substantially reducing the required number of integration steps.

-Extending OMatG-IRL to DNG within the OMatG framework requires addressing the discrete flow-matching implementation for the atomic species~\cite{discreteflowmatching}.
+Despite these promising results, several limitations remain.
+First, velocity-based OMatG-IRL uses a surrogate stochastic process whose marginals deviate, albeit in a controlled manner, from those of the original ODE and the corresponding score-based SDE.
+This limits the accessible exploration noise compared to score-based OMatG-IRL and may make the optimal noise scale inaccessible in other settings.
+Second, our energy-based reward improves the relative energy per atom and RMSE, but does not directly optimize structure-matching metrics such as match rate or METRe.
+More broadly, comparing OMatG-IRL to energy-based guidance methods may help clarify the trade-offs between black-box policy-gradient reinforcement and differentiable test-time guidance.
+Third, fully extending OMatG-IRL to DNG within the OMatG framework---including reinforcement of the species-generation process---requires addressing the discrete flow-matching implementation for the atomic species~\cite{discreteflowmatching}.
 Conversely, our results suggest that highly accurate, diverse, and reinforced CSP models, when combined with a separate composition predictor, could also serve as powerful building blocks for scalable DNG in inverse materials design pipelines.